External radiotherapy uses a machine outside the body to direct radiation beams at cancer to destroy it.

 The machine doesn't touch you and you don’t feel anything during treatment.
 But you may get some discomfort or pain later on from the side effects.

 For the radiotherapy to work as well as possible, it is important that the radiotherapy field covers the whole cancer, plus a border around it.
 Doctors try to give as low a dose as possible to the surrounding healthy tissue to reduce the risk of side effects.

 The full dose of radiation is usually divided into a number of smaller doses called fractions.
 This allows healthy cells to recover between treatments.
 You have the fractions as a series of treatment sessions that make up your radiotherapy course.
 You might have a course of treatment over several weeks, but this varies.

 Radiotherapy to relieve cancer symptoms, such as pain, is called palliative radiotherapy.
 You often have this in fewer fractions and sometimes it is just one treatment.
 Palliative radiotherapy has fewer side effects than radiotherapy that aims to cure the cancer.

 Types of external radiotherapy

-Most types of radiotherapy treatments use photons, but electrons and protons can also be used.
+Most types of radiotherapy treatments use photons (such as x-rays), but tiny particles called electrons and protons can also be used.